 Analytical functions in Kinetica on the other hand have been written from scratch to make use of the vectorization capabilities of modern hardware.
 And the great thing about Kinetica is that you don’t have to write a single piece of vectorized code yourself.
 You can simply write your queries in data science languages that you are familiar with, and under the hood Kinetica will deliver your results at mind boggling speeds.

-While vectorization on its own can deliver blazing fast computational performance, Kinetica does not stop there.
-It also adds additional layers of features for speed and performance, such as a memory first approach that prioritizes the use of faster system memory and the VRAM, which is chip memory that is co-located with the GPU, a proprietary columnar data storage format, and intelligent data distribution and localization features that minimize the movement of data between nodes in a cluster.
+While vectorization on its own can deliver blazing fast computational performance, there’s more to it.
+Kinetica adds additional layers of features for speed and performance, such as a memory first approach that prioritizes the use of faster system memory and the VRAM, which is chip memory that is co-located with the GPU, a proprietary columnar data storage format, and intelligent data distribution and localization features that minimize the movement of data between nodes in a cluster.

 Finally, Kinetica’s integrated analytical suite, which have all been written from scratch ensures that we can harness Kinetica’s amazing capabilities and perform all our computational tasks in-house without having to bring in external solutions.